Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Results and Discussion

-As discussed earlier, we employ the Cross EV-HRG model to analyze both LQCD thermodynamic observables and experimentally measured hadronic yields using Bayesian inference.
-To systematically assess dataset constraints and the effect of correlated experimental uncertainties, we perform four independent calibrations of the model parameters:
+As discussed earlier, we calibrate the Cross EV--HRG model to LQCD thermodynamic observables and ALICE hadron yields using a Bayesian framework.
+To assess the relative constraining power of each dataset and the impact of correlated experimental systematics, we perform four independent calibrations: (i) LQCD-only; (ii) yields with a diagonal experimental covariance; (iii) yields with a full phenomenological covariance including intra-species and centrality correlations; and (iv) a joint LQCD+yield calibration employing the full covariance of systematic uncertainties for yields.